 You must publish details of how your school spends its pupil premium and the effect this has had on the attainment of the pupils who attract the funding.

-Guidance on what specific information you must publish on your website is available.
+Read guidance on what specific information you must publish on your website.

 School and college performance tables also report on the performance of disadvantaged pupils compared with their peers.